DouglasMedeiros1/My_Projects_At_Fatec/README.md

       </tr>
       <tr>
  </table>
- <p align="center">* A classificação acima não refere-se a nota obtida durante o semestre, é apenas uma autoavalização com base no tempo, conhecimento e familiaridade que tive com a tecnologia.</p>
+ <p align="center">* The classification above does not refer to the grade obtained during the semester, it is just a self-assessment based on the time, knowledge and familiarity I had with technology.</p>

 <br>
 </details>

 <br>
-<h6> SoftSkills Aprendidas: </h6>
+<h6> SoftSkills Learned: </h6>
 <details>
 <summary> SoftSkills </summary>
 <br>
-<p> Melhorei minha comunicação com meus colegas de equipe e com o cliente, ja que neste semestre pudemos ter a experiencia com uma empresa parceira externa. </p>
+<p> I improved my communication with my teammates and with the client, as this semester we were able to have experience with an external partner company. </p>

-<p> Pude definir metas e acordar com o cliente as funcionalidade por ser o principal participador do Kickoff, experiencia que ainda não tinha passado. </p>
+<p> I was able to define goals and agree on functionality with the client as I was the main participant in the Kickoff, an experience I had not yet had. </p>

-<p> Aprendi a ser versatil e poder instruir adequadamente o novo Product Owner no meio do processo da 3 Sprint. </p>
+<p> I learned to be versatile and be able to properly instruct the new Product Owner in the middle of the 3 Sprint process. </p>

 </details>
 <br>